 In his TED Talk, “Elderhood Rising”, geriatrician, Dr. Bill Thomas reminds us that, “our aging and our ultimate mortality are cornerstones of our humanity.”
 He points out in his talk that adulthood is often an over-emphasized developmental stage in the human life cycle.
 We are living longer and there is an entire stage of life after adulthood, something he refers to as “elderhood.”
 In this stage of life, we probably think about and live in relationship to our own death in a way that we simply do not in other stages of life.
-At times, it can also introduce fear of a great many things: loneliness, becoming obsolete, diminishment, or loss.
-At best, this stage can infuse our lives with richness, meaning, and focused attention to what matters most.
+At times, it can also introduce fear of a great many things: loneliness, becoming obsolete, diminished, or experiencing loss.
+At best, this stage can infuse our lives with richness, meaning, and a clearer perspective on what matters most.

 Tools and Resources for the Conversation:

-Available at www.agingwithdignity.org Can be tool used to express ed-of-life wishes and to appoint a “Health Care Agent”.
+www.agingwithdignity can be tool used to express end-of-life wishes and to appoint a “Health Care Agent”.
 Not recognized in Alabama, Indiana, Kansas, Kentucky, Nevada, New Hampshire, Ohio, Oregon, Texas, or Utah.
-Mental Health Advance Directives

 Death with Dignity Act WA State: